krattan406/workshops/2_Tomcat/README.md

 1) Login your virtualbox as super user from terminal.
 2) Copy the cookbook directory to a base directory
-3) change working directory to  <base dir>/cookbooks
+3) Change working directory to  <base dir>/cookbooks
 4) Run the tomcat installation cookbook: sudo chef-client --local-mode --runlist 'recipe[tomcat-chef]'